 Ciera Eis (she/hers)

-is a theatrical director and producer in the San Francisco Bay Area (she currently resides on the unceded land of the Huichin Ohlone peoples).
-Ciera is interested in socio-political new work, emerging playwrights and artists, and experimenting with space and form in theater.
+is a theatrical director and producer (she currently resides on the unceded land of the Huichin Ohlone peoples).
+Ciera is interested in developing socio-political new work, uplifting emerging playwrights and artists, and experimenting with theatrical space and form.
 She is especially drawn to directing and producing queer femme narratives, heightened comedy, and plays about mental health and catharsis of trauma.
-Her love for adventure in seen in her work through her exploration of unconventional theater space and forms, which has lead her to dabble in site-specific and immersive work, heightened comedy, and multiple media mediums.
+Her love for puzzle-solving is in seen in her work through her exploration of unconventional theater space and forms, which has led her to dabble in site-specific and immersive work and multiple media mediums.

-Since moving to the Bay Area three years ago, she has become the Co-Artistic Director of FaultLine Theatre, the New Works Producer of Custom Made Theatre, the Creative Producer of Pint Sized Plays, and the Manager of Individual Giving at Magic Theatre.
-Ciera has aided in new play development at companies such as American Conservatory Theatre., Magic Theatre, The GroundFloor at Berkeley Rep, Custom Made Theatre, Playground, and PianoFight and has been in the room with playwrights such as Taylor Mac, Naomi Iizuka, Luis Alfaro, Mfoniso Udofia, Kimber Lee, and Will Eno.
+Since moving to the Bay Area four years ago, she has become the Co-Artistic Director of FaultLine Theatre, the Associate Artistic Director and New Works Producer of Custom Made Theatre, the Creative Producer of Pint Sized Plays, and the Manager of Individual Giving at Magic Theatre.
+Ciera has worked at companies such as American Conservatory Theatre., Magic Theatre, The GroundFloor at Berkeley Rep, Custom Made Theatre, Playground, and PianoFight and has been in the room with playwrights such as Taylor Mac, Naomi Iizuka, Luis Alfaro, Mfoniso Udofia, Kimber Lee, and Will Eno.

 History: or, way too much information